 Hello.

-I am Professor of Machine Learning, in the Department of Computer Science.
+I am Professor of Machine Learning, and Deputy Head, in the Department of Computer Science.

 Contact me: